Northeast and Midwest prepare for dangerously hot temperatures and heat dome

 What areas will see extreme heat?

-There will be areas of extreme heat — when there's little or no overnight relief — from eastern Kansas to Maine, according to a National Weather Service heat risk map.
-Heat will build over the Plains states on Sunday, where there will be extreme heat by Monday that spreads eastward into the Great Lakes states and Northeast.
+There will be areas of extreme heat — when there's little or no overnight relief — from Texas to Maine, according to a National Weather Service heat risk map.
+Extreme heat will quickly spread eastward from the Plains states on Sunday, seeping into the Great Lakes and Upper Ohio Valley regions on Monday and reaching the Northeast on Tuesday, according to the Weather Prediction Center's latest outlook.

+Temperatures are expected to peak in the mid- to high-90s in the Mid-Atlantic region and New England, which, National Weather Service meteorologist William Churchill told the Associated Press, is "nothing to sneeze at even in the middle of the summer, let alone this early in the summer."
+Increased humidity will make things feel hotter in many places, Churchill said, while the weather prediction center noted that those peak temperatures are likely as far north as Vermont and New Hampshire.

 It'll be the Detroit metro area's worst heat wave in 20 years or more, with temperatures forecasted in the mid-90s and heat indices around 100 F starting Monday and potentially lasting into the weekend, National Weather Service meteorologist Steven Freitag said.
 There's a chance the area could see its first 100-degree day since July 2012.